nwang00/Identifying-the-combinatorial-control-of-signal-dependent-transcription-factors/Optimization_framewok/ReadMe.md

 # README

 ## Using optimization framework to identify GRS from perturbation response data
 To run the optimization program, user needs to provide: 1.
-TF activities, 2. gene expression, 3. data uncertainty of gene expression datasets, 3. file include all the parameters.
+TF activities, 2. gene expression, 3. data uncertainty of gene expression datasets, 4. parameter file that include all the parameters.

 ### Input: TF activities
 Quantified timecourse TF activties read from TF activity file (`./TF_activity_sample.txt` in example).